 Who gets ALS?

-In the United States, an estimated 5,000 people a year are diagnosed with ALS, usually between the ages of 55 and 75 years old.
-Reports of up to 30,000 people are affected now.
+In the United States, an estimated 5,000 people a year are diagnosed with ALS, and they are usually between the ages of 55 and 75.
+There are reports that up to 30,000 people are affected now.
 ALS occurs more commonly in men than women.

 How is ALS diagnosed?